 Since the film was B & W I decided to go back to the Italian Gardens in Hastings Park where there are really neat concrete molded figures incorporated into the fountains and walls throughout the garden.
 They were essentially black and white already and I thought that they would be suitable to this black and white film.

-And this is the Barber of Seville.
+And this is Falstaff on the left and the Barber of Seville on the right.
 These small cast concrete figures are parts of a series of walls along the “Opera Walk” and opposite a pretty little fountain where children can splash and play in the water.
 This garden was beautiful the day it was opened.
 Susan and I were there.
 But it suffers now and is not as special as it once was..
 However, it is a little jewel seldom visited in a much larger public park.

 Well what a treat the A2 was!
 What I had been missing all those years was a lot!
 The A2 is a dream to shoot.
 Two step shutter press, auto focus, auto exposure, it was all there.
 The film advance was rapid and almost silent.
 Very quickly you became unaware of it.